 Any camera as a bare minimum should record 1080p.
 Other great features come down to frame rates a camera can record in like 60p or perhaps 120?
 This refers to the number of images captured to create a moving image.
 Higher frame rate cameras allow for footage to be slowed down to a greater degree.
-This is a key component to the creation of buttery smooth shots now a key part of creating a beautiful video – it can go a little far sometimes!
+This is a key component to the creation of buttery smooth shots now a key part of creating a beautiful video.
 Then there is image stabilization in which the sensor operates on small axis motors capable of reducing a shaky hand.

 A lot of people believe they need 4k video recording capabilities.
 To this day, 4K is not a necessity for cameras and the simple fact is most laptops used by travelers are incapable of editing 4K video footage.
 To further this point if your video is destined for a digital world very few people are digesting the content on a large 4k TV and most computers do not have 4k screens.
 Those that can edit 4k are still faced with the creation of video proxies and understanding the intricacies of editing, just another task to learn.

 To drive home this point, even more, the resolution is the hot word these days when marketing to the consumer.
 As cameras continue to push 4k you see “4K” in gold slapped on boxes of nearly every camera these days.
 However, resolution refers not to the quality of the video, but the quantity of the pixels.

 For example, you could take the 4k from average consumer camera and compare it to 1080p on a professional camera and the professional camera would blow that consumer camera out of the water.
 Why is that?
 If the resolution is not all that matters to cameras what does matter?
 It comes down the compression, bit rate, and color science.
 More or less quality vs. quantity.